 Group Control ACE-Lite slave Write translation errors.
 Only when the ITS has a separate ACE-Lite slave port.
-GITS_FCTLR.AEE (Access Error Enable) Translation errors on incoming writes to GITS_TRANSLATOR.
+GITS_FCTLR.AEE (Access Error Enable) Translation errors on incoming writes to GITS_TRANSLATER.
 GITS_FCTLR.UEE (Unmapped Error Enable) Errors during commands.
 GITS_FCTLR.CEE (Command Error Enable) Other errors, such as, memory system, or memory allocation errors.
-None then updates the GITS_CWRITER.Offset to indicate that there are commands to run.
-See 3.2.6 Getting started on page 3-56 for more information.
-Normally, the GITS_CREADR.Offset increments until it matches the GITS_CWRITER.Offset, wrapping as necessary, to indicate that the Command queue has completed.
+None

+See ITS command and translation error records 13+ on page 3-88 for information about all the detected syndromes.